-You might ask " does that mean abs can be made in the kitchen?"
-The answer is "maybe" but not a supportive, strong core that bring you a lot more benefits than just the look.
-Let's go through the reasons why it's important to train for strong core rather than just try to have a good look 6 packs one.
+You might say " then abs can be made in the kitchen?"
+The answer is "maybe" but the kitchen does not make a supportive, strong core that bring you a lot more benefits than just the look.
+Let's go through the reasons why it's important to train for strong core rather than just try to have a good look six pack.

 By incorporating numerous core strength and stability sessions into your training program will help you improve your overall fitness as core is your link connecting and supporting upper and lower body.
 Without an engaged core, your balance and stability can suffer, therefore, increases risk of injuries and reduces the effectiveness of other exercises.